Targeted Hardening of Electric Distribution System for Enhanced Resilience against Earthquakes: Conclusion

 \section{Conclusion}

-In this paper, we developed a hardening-oriented framework to improve the distribution network resilience in the face of earthquake.
+In this paper, a hardening-oriented framework was developed to improve the distribution network resilience in the face of earthquake.
 We introduced three normalized resilience indices to better evaluate the network resilience during and after the earthquake.
-A comprehensive framework was developed to determine the optimal hardware hardening strategy, which consists of multiple distribution network equipment, with the consideration of resilience improvement and economy.
+A comprehensive framework was developed to determine the optimal hardware hardening strategy with the consideration of resilience improvement and economy.
 Simulation results on the IEEE 33-bus test feeder showed that implementing the optimal hardening strategy significantly improves the distribution network resilience and the hardened network can supply all essential loads after the earthquake happens.
-This paper has successfully showed that hardening the network hardware by using the proposed method can dramatically improve the distribution network resilience, lower the possible loss of the network, and prevent significant economic loss.
-The results of this paper can help planners and owners of distribution systems strengthen their network with a pre-specified and low budget to prevent heavy damages to the network, widespread blackouts, disruption of service, etc. against earthquakes.
+This paper has successfully showed that hardening the network by using the proposed method can dramatically improve the distribution network resilience, lower the possible loss of the network, and prevent significant economic loss.